Skip to main content

 Part of

-The routes are located on the lower right side of the north face.
-The quality of the rock in this area is nothing short of unbelievable: extremely compact and well-featured.
+These routes are on the lower right side of the north face.
+The rock is extremely compact and well-featured.
+Most routes are below, or to the left of, the enormous roof feature, which is yet to see a free route.

 Image